kasturishete/WeatherMap/README.md

 src/cucumberFeature/WeatherMap.feature - This file describes test in simple easy language

-src/cucumberRunner/WeatherMap.Runner - THis class is setup to run test.
+src/cucumberRunner/WeatherMap.Runner - This class is setup to run test.

 src/weatherMap_Modules/WeatherMap_Action.java - This class is designed to for common action methods